mahavedalla/mahavedalla/docs/questions/nibbana/is-nibbana-a-mere-absence.md

-# Is Nibbāna a mere absence?
+Question: Is Nibbāna a mere absence?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: -